TralahM/TralahM.github.io/_posts/2020-06-01-My-Journey-Into-Data-Science.markdown

 requires that they understand the changing programming languages used for data science, the supporting libraries, and many types of data storage systems, as well as how to keep all these components operational and secure.

-It required that they have training in database maintainence, security,programming hardware, and operating systems.
+It required that they have training in database maintenance, security,programming hardware, and operating systems.

 Data storage and access.
 ------------------------